 Melt the butter in the heated pan.
 Add the meatballs and brown on all sides.
 Cover, reduce heat to medium-low, and simmer for 20 minutes.
 Flip the meatballs, cover again, and simmer for 10 minutes.
 Pour in the 1/2 cup water, cover, and simmer for another 20 minutes.

 Transfer the meatballs to a plate and add beef stock to the pan.
 Simmer until heated through, loosening up any pieces stuck to the bottom of the pan.
 Season with salt and pepper.

 Pour off the water, saving it if needed, and mash the vegetables to desired consistency.
-Add a little of the water if desired to make the mixture more smooth.
+Add a little of the water or 1/2 cup milk if desired to make the mixture more smooth.
 Season with salt and pepper.

 Divide the mashed vegetables among the serving bowls.
 Make a well in the center of each and add a cooked meatball.
 Top with the beef sauce and serve immediately.